 2. 12 Monkeys (1995) – dir.
 Terry Gilliam

 12 Monkeys is not a traditional holiday movie.
-In fact it’s not traditional anything movie.
-Covering themes of time travel, global mass extinction, technology, memory, and time, 12 Monkeys is not exactly the feel-good movie you normally associate with Christmas.
+In fact it’s not a traditional anything movie.
+Covering themes of time travel, global mass-extinction, technology, memory, and time, 12 Monkeys is not exactly the feel-good movie you normally associate with Christmas.
 Bruce Willis plays a time-traveler sent back in time to prevent the spread of a deadly virus launched by a radical group called the “Army of the Twelve Monkeys.”
 December 12, 1996 is the fateful day the epidemic was released.
 Against the backdrop of Santa Clauses and Christmas shoppers, the virus nearly wipes out all of humanity.
 The holiday iconography is unmistakable and all too blatant to be unintended.
 Terry Gilliam has always filled his sets with lush, extravagant decorations and symbolism as colorful as it is meaningful.

 3. Eyes Wide Shut (1999) – dir.
 Stanley Kubrick